 Our Invasive Weed Control Program targets Wild Chervil, Tansy Ragwort, Giant Hogweed and Knotweed in Electoral Areas C, D, E, G, and H, as well as in Chilliwack and Abbotsford.

 All FVRD residents are responsible for controlling invasive weeds on their private property.
-From the beginning of May until the end of August, we will pick up the following invasive weeds for free.
-To request a pickup, call the Invasive Weeds line at (604) 702-5067 or email email@example.com.
+If you have questions about identification, would like further instructions on effective control, or to request a pickup of weeds you have bagged from your property, call the Morrow BioScience hotline at 1-877-986-3363 or email email@example.com.
 All weeds must be bagged, labelled "Invasive Weeds", and left at the front of your property.
+Tansy ragwort can also be placed in your organics curbside pickup container for disposal.

 This massive plant grows from 3 – 5m tall and produces white flowers arranged in clusters up to 1m wide.
 Its hollow, rigid stalk is 6 - 10cm in diameter with dark reddish-purple spots and bristles.
 The leaves resemble very large, jagged maple leafs and can expand to 1.5m wide.